 In the afternoon Emma went forth to fulfil her intention of finding lodgings.
 She avoided the neighbourhood in which she had formerly lived, and after long search discovered what she wanted in a woeful byway near Old Street.
 It was one room only, but larger than she had hoped to come upon; fortunately her own furniture had been preserved, and would now suffice.
 (237)

 From there she walks to Highbury where she leaves the key to Wilton Square – demonstration enough that this is a single sector.
 The City Road, next, is the section of the New Road, London’s eighteenth-century bypass, dividing St Luke’s and Clerkenwell proper to the south from Hoxton and Islington to the north.
-It is mentioned once in Demos, as the place where Emma and her sister move after leaving the ‘woeful byway’: ‘[t]he sisters were now living in a street crossing the angle between Goswell Road and the City Road.’
+It is mentioned once in Demos, as the place where Emma and her sister move after leaving the ‘woeful byway’: ‘The sisters were now living in a street crossing the angle between Goswell Road and the City Road.’
 (389).
 This is a distance northwards from Old Street, close to the Angel with the suburbs of Highbury and Holloway off beyond that, and thus could seem an improvement.
 Although Edwin Reardon in New Grub Street moves to a ‘slum’ in Islington after the collapse of his marriage (Gissing 2003: 244; cf. Finch 2015: 56–62), in Demos Islington stands for a rung up the London ladder from Hoxton and two from the (unnamed) civil parish of St Luke’s.
 After being attacked by the mob on Clerkenwell Green, Gissing specifies that it is in this precise house, about twelve minutes’ walk away, that Richard is able to take refuge when Emma sees him after he is ‘swept away from the Green’ by the crowd (444).
 Mutimer is then killed by a chunk of rock ‘hurled with deadly force and precision’ when leaning out of an upper-storey sash window at this house (446).
 We know the house to be located east of Goswell Road because it fits into ‘the angle between’ there and City Road.
-Therefore it is technically in St. Luke’s, not Clerkenwell, even though Gissing identifies the site of the death as ‘the Clerkenwell Room’ (449; for an 1855 map, LMA: 30444).
+Therefore it is technically in St. Luke’s, not Clerkenwell, even though Gissing identifies the site of the death as ‘the Clerkenwell room’ (449; for an 1855 map, LMA: 30444).
 It might be that the house where Emma and her sister are living is in one of the streets north of Lever Street (today in EC1) such as Hall Street, Moreland Street or Rahere Street.
 The atmosphere of the house is conjured by relations of sound between its rooms and the street (448), something Gissing also does powerfully in the Lambeth dwelling of the Trent sisters in Thyrza.